purplecon/2024.purplecon.nz/_scripts/talkdata.md

 ## Burnout: From Recognition to Recovery

 Have you been feeling more stressed and exhausted lately?
-You're not alone.
+You are not alone.

-Feeling burnout is a sign that something needs to change.
-This talk explores the common burnout causes and symptoms, and discusses practical strategies for recovery.
+Experiencing burnout is a sign that something needs to change.
+This talk explores common burnout causes and symptoms, and discusses practical strategies for recovery.

 ### Ash

-Ash is an engineer working in incident response and product security.
+Ash is an engineer working in product security and incident response.
 They are passionate about creating an inclusive and supportive tech community where everyone can thrive.
-Between responding to security incidents and advocating for secure coding, they can be found climbing mountains, and teaching computer science to school students.
+When not putting out security fires, they can be found teaching computer science to school students, and climbing mountains.

 <hr />